LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Can use prebuilt AMI-Amazon EKS Optimized AMI
     * Supports On-Demand and Spot Instances
   * Need to specify storage class on EKS cluster, leveraging Container Storage Interface (CSI) compliant driver: EBS, EFS (Fargate), FSx for Lustre/for NetApp ON TAP
+  * EKS Anywhere allows creation/management of Kubernetes clusters on, on-prem servers, edge locations outside of AWS or Outpost resources
   * Doesn't support λ, does support Fargate, Managed Node Groups, and Self-Managed Nodes

 ### λ: